-By the 1870s, over $230 million had been produced by the mines and Virginia City was continuing to grow.
+By the 1870s, over $230 million had been produced by the mines, and Virginia City continued to grow.
 At the peak of its glory around 1876, Virginia City was a boisterous town with many businesses operating 24 hours a day.

-The Comstock Lode was fully mined by 1898, and the city once again took a sharp decline.
-During the years from 1859 to 1919, more than 700 million dollars in gold and silver taken from the mines of the Comstock Lode, which mines’ were excavated to as much as 3200 feet.
-By 1920, there were just a few small operations in business and by 1930, only about 500 people lived in the community.
+The Comstock Lode was thoroughly mined by 1898, and the city once again took a sharp decline.
+From 1859 to 1919, more than 700 million dollars in gold and silver were taken from the mines of the Comstock Lode, which mines’ were excavated to as much as 3200 feet.
+By 1920, there were just a few small operations in business, and by 1930, only about 500 people lived in the community.

 Today, the historic community is a National Historic Landmark, designated as such in 1961.
 It now boasts about 1,000 residents, and though a shadow of its former self, it draws more than two million visitors per year.
-Numerous historic buildings continue to stand including Piper’s Opera House, which still entertains customers today and the Fourth Ward School, built in 1876 which today is utilized as a museum.
-Numerous mansions also continue to stand which provides visitors of the sophisticated and lush lifestyle of these long-ago residents and the Virginia & Truckee Railroad runs again from Virginia City to Gold Hill.
-The landmark is the largest federally designated Historical District in America is maintained in its original condition.
-“C” Street, the main business street, is lined with 1860s and 1870’s buildings housing specialty shops, restaurants, bed and breakfast inns, and casinos.
+Numerous historic buildings continue to stand, including Piper’s Opera House, which still entertains customers today, and the Fourth Ward School, built in 1876, is utilized as a museum.
+Numerous mansions also continue to stand, which provides visitors with the sophisticated and lush lifestyle of these long-ago residents.
+The Virginia & Truckee Railroad runs again from Virginia City to Gold Hill.
+The landmark is the largest federally designated Historical District in America maintained in its original condition.
+“C” Street, the main business street, is lined with the 1860s and 1870s buildings housing specialty shops, restaurants, bed and breakfast inns, and casinos.

 As a federally designated National Historic District, it is illegal to dig for artifacts, remove any found items from the community, or mistreat any property.